 ANYWAYS.
 My favorite was the toy vending machines.
 The toys there are intense, nothing like the small useless rings or crappy stickers you get in America.
 When I was younger, I once got a toy that was in the shape of a ball.
 You open up the ball and inside is a miniature fish market.
 You got fish to put on this tiny display shelf and it came with a tiny cat who owned the fish market.
 Also the outer part of the ball could be transformed into a teapot.
 Think about it.
 You get a ball (think the size of a pokeball) that can turn into a teapot with a tiny fish market inside that is owned by a cat.
 Wtf.

 Everything is green tea.
 You have your basic green tea.
 Then green tea latte.
 From then on it spirals out of control.
 Green tea ice cream, green tea cookies, green tea Kit Kats, green tea hard candy, green tea lozenges, green tea facials, green tea everything.
 There were even animal characters based off of different types of tea, the main dog had green tea leaves as ears.
 I can’t make this stuff up.
-I love green tea, but not the the extent Japan does.
+I love green tea, but not to the extent Japan does.

 When it comes to faith, I have no idea where anyone falls.
 My grandma has dragged me to Shinto shrines and Buddhist temples.
 I’ve rubbed a golden cow’s head for good luck, clapped and rang a bell to pray to different gods, covered my body in incense smoke for good health, visited my family’s graves watched by a Buddhist monk, read my fortune multiple times, and I’ve got to say, everyone did this.
 Throughout the year people will visit different shrines and monuments to pray.
 Especially during New Years, the shrines are packed.
 Vendors will sell food, candy, have games, and everyone attends to buy good luck charms to start the new year off right.
 From this experience I gathered that not everyone is super religious, rather they are superstitious and follow certain customs.
 It’s all about tradition.
 I’m just not sure how much each person believes in different gods or Buddha.
 Then again, my Obaachama hits up everything.
 She prays to every potential god out there and will stumble into any denominational church.
 At least she’s covering her bases.